 Having bradycardia (say "bray-dee-KAR-dee-uh") means that your heart beats very slowly.
-For most people, a heart rate of 60 to 100 beats a minute while at rest is considered normal.
+For most adults, a heart rate of about 60 to 100 beats a minute while at rest is considered normal.
 If your heart beats less than 60 times a minute, it is slower than normal.

 A slow heart rate can be normal and healthy.
 Or it could be a sign of a problem with the heart's electrical system.

 For some people, a slow heart rate does not cause any problems.
 It can be a sign of being very fit.
 Healthy young adults and athletes often have heart rates of less than 60 beats a minute.